-- Tim Duncan: de facto leader of the San Antonio Spurs, widely acknowledged as the best power forward of all time, one of the 50 greatest basketball players of all time, two-time MVP, four championship rings...
+- Tim Duncan: de facto leader of the San Antonio Spurs, widely acknowledged as the best power forward of all time, one of the 50 greatest basketball players of all time, two-time MVP, five championship rings...
 Oh, and he has a degree in Psychology, loves Renaissance fairs, he's into Video Games, and he plays Dungeons & Dragons (and even has large tattoos of a dragon and a wizard on his back and chest).

 - His calming down and giving Blake Griffin a "my bad" rub on the head after an accidental shoulder collision?
 Proof he's a Nice Guy.